48763/devops-note/service/nginx/log-format.md

 ### host

-in this order of precedence: host name from the request line, or host name from the “Host” request header field, or the server name matching a request
+in this order of precedence: host name from the request line, or host name from the "Host" request header field, or the server name matching a request
 ```log
 192.168.200.130
 ```